Francis Coker: Biography

 Coker was born in Society Hill, South Carolina.
 He received an A.B. from the University of North Carolina in 1899 and a second A.B. from Harvard in 1902.
 In 1910, he received his PhD from Columbia University under William Archibald Dunning, and began teaching at Ohio State University, where he remained until 1929.

 In 1916, Coker married Helene Ruth Patton with whom he had two children, including Francis William Coker, Jr., who later became a noted lawyer.
 In 1929, Coker left Ohio State to become the Cowles Professor of Government at Yale.
 In 1937, he was appointed chairman of the government department at Yale, and held that position until his retirement in 1945.
 In 1947, he was named an emeritus professor at Yale, and he retired in 1949.
 Coker's students at Yale included Robert Dahl, Miriam Irish, and Dwight Waldo, all of whom cited him as an important influence.

+In 1919, Coker testified as an expert witness in the trial of Henry Ford v.
+Chicago Tribune.
+Ford alleged that the Tribune libeled him in 1916 by calling him an anarchist and sought $1 million.
+A Michigan state trial jury sided with Ford but only awarded him six cents.
+Coker's testimony appears to have been brought to the jury by attorney Albert Lucking with the sole purpose of elevating Dunning's stature.

 Coker died on May 26, 1963, at his home in Hamden, Connecticut, and was buried in his hometown of Society Hill.